Bradley's hit in 10th gives Brewers 6-5 victory over Padres - WHIZ News

-Willy Adames hit a three-run homer with four hits and four RBIs to help the Brewers earn a four-game split.
-The shortstop, acquired from Tampa Bay last week, also threw out the potential go-ahead run at the plate in the eighth inning.
+Bradley’s big play helped the Brewers earn a four-game split with the Padres, who had won in 10 innings a day earlier.
+The Padres lost for just the second time in 13 games.

-Eric Hosmer had a two-run homer for the Padres, who lost for just the second time in 13 games.
-San Diego’s Fernando Tatis Jr. went 2 of 2 with two runs and two RBIs, though he the shortstop committed two errors on one play.
+Eric Hosmer had a two-run homer for the Padres.
+Fernando Tatis Jr. went 2 for 2 with two runs and two RBIs, though the shortstop also committed two errors on one play.

-After Keston Hiura led off the 10th with a sacrifice that advanced Narváez, the automatic runner who started on second under pandemic rules.
+Keston Hiura led off the 10th with a sacrifice that advanced Narváez, the automatic runner who started on second under pandemic rules.
 Luis Urías hit a fly to right that wasn’t deep enough to score the runner.
-Bradley responded with a hit off Miguel Diaz (2-1).
+Bradley responded with a hit off Miguel Diaz (2-1) that was officially ruled a single.

+“This is a guy that’s done a lot of great things in his career,” Brewers manager Craig Counsell said.
+“Played in some huge games, been really successful in enormous games.
+He’s gotten off to a slow start.
+There’s no other way to slice it.
+It’s been frustrating for him for sure.
+But, look, moments of success and being the hero on a day like this, it lets you sleep easier and it puts a smile on your face.”

 Brent Suter (4-3) held the Padres scoreless in the 10th, thanks in part to a couple of nice plays from Urías at third base.

+While Bradley’s hit gave the Brewers the victory.
+Adames was the biggest star of the game as he continues making an impact since coming over from Tampa Bay on Friday.

+“I’ll use the word ‘leader,’ ” Counsell said.
+“That’s what it is.
+He does a lot of things really well, and I think his positive attitude rubs off on others.
+His energy rubs off on others.”

-After Adames’ homer off Craig Stammen put the Brewers ahead 5-3 in the seventh, the Padres tied the game and nearly took the lead in the eighth against Devin Williams.
+Adames’ homer off Craig Stammen put the Brewers ahead 5-3 in the seventh.
+Adames then made a huge play in the field after San Diego tied the game and nearly took the lead in the eighth against Devin Williams.

 That brought up pinch-hitter Manny Machado, who lined a double to right-center that brought home Tatis with the tying run.
 Hosmer also tried to score on the play but was thrown out by Adames.